-This standard shall be applicable on the financial statements of the Fund for the periods beginning on or after 1 January 2020.
+This standard shall be applicable on the financial statements of the Fund for the periods beginning on or after 1 January 2021, with earlier adoption permitted.
+The Fund is already in compliance with the provisions of FAS 33 and does not expect any financial impact from its application.

-(v) Financial Accounting Standard - 34 "Financial reporting for Sukuk-holders"
+(vi) Financial Accounting Standard - 34 "Financial reporting for Sukuk-holders"